gaissmai/interval/README.md

 The trees are randomly generated, as is the item to be inserted.

-The trees are immutable, insertions and deletions generate new nodes on the path.
-The expected depth of the trees is **O(log(n))** and the **allocs/op** represent this well.

-The data structure is a randomized BST, the expected depth is determined with very high probability (for large n) but not deterministic.

-If the original tree is allowed to mutate during insert and delete because the old state is no longer needed, then the values are correspondingly better.

 ```
 $ go test -benchmem -bench='Insert'
 goos: linux